 To show practical case studies, we selected three case studies with different capital investment sizes in Belgrade, Serbia, upon which we will try to implement the first level of the most basic analysis of quality.
-Not to involve real names we will call them A, B, and C cases.
-There could be a hypothesis or a subjective view which is not easy to prove, that the mutual characteristic of all of them is that smaller or bigger corruption in the process has affected all three types of new projects.

-1 Thomas Aquinas, 13th century philosopher and a Dominican monk (Castle near Aquino, 1225 - Fossanova 1274.), the greatest systematician of his age who adapted Aristotle's thinking for the needs of the Catholic church dogma.
+&lt;sup>1 Thomas Aquinas, 13th century philosopher and a Dominican monk (Castle near Aquino, 1225 - Fossanova 1274.), the greatest systematician of his age who adapted Aristotle's thinking for the needs of the Catholic church dogma.
 His life coincides with the awakening of the philosophic consciousness in Paris, Padua, and Bologna, where he lived.
 Quodvisum placet - the beauty is what we like - leads us with no doubt towards more subjective elements in questions of aesthetics.